mmcgrana/fleetdb.org/docs/introduction.markdown

     ["ping"]
     [0, "pong"]

-The response is a pair of elements: the first element is a status code of 0 to indicate success and the second element is the query result.

 Typically you will access FleetDB using a client in your programming language of choice.
 We will demonstrate the FleetDB queries using the [Clojure client](/docs/clients/clojure.html), but the form of the queries will be the same when using clients in [other languages](/docs/clients.html).